 It was Neptune’s immutable rule that no soul must pass the Equator unbaptized.

-After the washing, we were given a new name while sailing in the Southern Hemisphere.
+After the washing, Poseidon gave us new names that we must use while sailing in the Southern Hemisphere.
 This is a symbol of rebirth.

 Our new name reflects the type of person we are.
-One was called a “Turtle”.
+One had a certificate naming him a “Turtle”.
 Another was “Octopus”.
-Others were electric Eel, Mackerel and “Oil Sardine”.
+Others were electric Eel, Mackerel, and “Oil Sardine”.